WarrenWeckesser/ufunclab/README.md

 of a NumPy array, but when the input is signed integers, the output is an unsigned integer with the same bit width.

-The function handles the standard integer and floating point types, `datetime64`, `timedelta64`, and object arrays.
 The function does not accept complex arrays.
 Also, the function does not implement any special handling of `nan`, so the behavior of this function with arrays containing `nan` is undefined (i.e. it might not do what you want, and the behavior might change in the next update of the software).

 ```
 >>> x = np.array([85, 125, 0, -75, -50], dtype=np.int8)